Causal Feature Selection via Orthogonal Search: Methodology

-Comparing the score in Equation~\eqref{eq:score_without_expect} with the score in Equation~\eqref{eq:orthogonal_score}, there are two takeaways from Proposition~\ref{prp:general2var}: (i) the orthogonality condition remains invariant irrespective of the causal direction between $X_k$ and $Z$, and (ii) the second term in Equation~\eqref{eq:lemma_3} replaces function $m$ by the (unbiased) linear regression estimator for modelling all the relations; given that the relation between $Z$ and $Y$ is linear, even if relationships between $Z$ and $X_k$ are non-linear.
+which relies on ML estimates $\check{ \boldsymbol{\beta}}$ and $\check r_{XX_{-k}}$ .
+Comparing the score in ~\Cref{eq:score_without_expect} with the score in~\Cref{eq:orthogonal_score}, there are two takeaways from Proposition~\ref{prp:general2var}: (i) the orthogonality condition remains invariant irrespective of the causal direction between $X_k$ and $Z$, and (ii) the second term in~\Cref{eq:lemma_3} replaces function $m$ by the (unbiased) linear regression estimator for modelling all the relations; given that the relation between $Z$ and $Y$ is linear, even if relationships between $Z$ and $X_k$ are non-linear (See~\Cref{app:example} for concrete examples).
 Combining with the Double ML theoretical results \citep{doubleml2016}, this suggests that regularized predictors based on Lasso or ridge regression are tools of choice for fitting functions $(m,g)$.